Unknownplanet40/EcomProject-G5/README.md

 - **Email:** Example@domain.com
 - **Password:** 123456

-Please note that you have a Internet connection to load the website properly.
+Please make sure that you have a working internet connection to load some of the external resources used in the website.

 ## Step 9: Enjoy the Website